Atefeh Sahaaleh: Arrests

 Sahaaleh was convicted of fornication under Iranian Penal Code Article 221 (a crime against chastity) when she was 13 years old.
-Following a police raid, she was discovered alone in a car with a boy.
+Following a police raid, she was discovered alone in a car with a 51 year old man.
 She was jailed and given 100 lashes.
-While in prison, she was further allegedly tortured and raped by prison guards.
+While in prison, she was further tortured and raped by prison guards.
 She told her grandmother that she could only walk on all fours because of the pain.
 In the following years, she was arrested twice more for crimes against chastity, and both convictions were punished by flogging and jail time.
 Under Iranian Penal Code Article 136, a fourth conviction for a hadd crime for which the punishment was carried out three previous times results in the death penalty.

 That fourth conviction started in May 2003, when Sahaaleh was arrested at home and charged with adultery and immorality.
 Authorities presented a report which they claimed supported the charges against Sahaaleh, but the only signatures on the report were police officers and other local authorities.

 The judge presiding over the trial was Haji Rezai.
 After Rezai interrogated Sahaaleh, she confessed to being raped by Ali Darabi, a married 51-year-old ex-revolutionary guard turned taxi driver.
 Sahaaleh was raped repeatedly by Darabi over the previous three years.
 When Sahaaleh realized that she was losing her case, she removed her hijab, an act seen as a severe contempt of the court, and argued that Darabi should be punished, not her.
 She removed her shoes and threw them at the judge.
 Rezai sentenced Sahaaleh to death.
 Her lawyer appealed to Iran's Supreme Court in Tehran, where the verdict was upheld due to Sahaaleh's confession and three prior convictions for similar offenses.

 According to the BBC, the documents presented to the Supreme Court of Appeal described her as 22 years old, but her birth certificate and death certificate stated that she was 16.
 A witness stated that "the judge just looked at [Sahaaleh's] body, because of the developed physique ... and declared her as 22", and her father alleges that "neither the judge nor even Sahaaleh's court appointed lawyer did anything to find out her true age".